Dangers of Pharmaceuticals In The Water and Ways to Avoid It

-Few solutions exist to the growing problem of widespread environmental contamination from disposal of prescription drugs.
+Doses of pharmaceuticals in the water are consumed by the unsuspecting public says DoctorSolve.
+Few solutions exist to the growing problem of widespread environmental contamination from the disposal of prescription drugs.

 (Vancouver, B.C. – May 16, 2006) – It’s no secret that the American public is taking more prescribed medication.
-According to a study by the Columbia University, between 1992 and 2002, the number of prescriptions written for controlled drugs increased 154 percent.
-But what is a little–known fact is that these widely prescribed drugs are making their way into our rivers, streams and drinking water.
+According to a study by Columbia University, between 1992 and 2002, the number of prescriptions written for controlled drugs increased by 154 percent.
+But what is a little–known fact is that these widely prescribed drugs are making their way into our rivers, streams, and drinking water.

 “Millions and millions of patients are taking these drugs; most of them have more than one prescription.
-The drugs enter the environment either by natural excretion or by disposal into sewage or trash,” says Dr. Paul Zickler of DoctorSolve Healthcare Solutions (https://www.doctorsolve.com/), an online pharmacy service.
-“Sewage treatment plants are not designed to remove pharmaceuticals, so many of these drugs are not completely eliminated.”
+The drugs enter the environment either by natural excretion or by disposal into sewage or trash,” says Dr. Paul Zickler of DoctorSolve Healthcare Solutions an online pharmacy service.

-“We are talking about synthetically produced chemicals that not only impact on the health of human beings, but also compromise the health of water inhabitants, which eventually make their way into the food chain,” states Zickler.
-“Even though many of the drugs move through the human body first, they are still highly toxic.
-Between 50 – 90 percent of active ingredients in drugs are not absorbed, and are excreted.”
+“We are talking about synthetically produced chemicals that not only impact on the health of human beings but also compromise the health of water inhabitants, which eventually make their way into the food chain,” states Zickler.

 For those who must take their drugs to the curb, Zickler recommends they keep these tips in mind: